 After six months, he returned to South Africa, and started his own company, Happy Pianos, in Bloemfontein, his Alma Mater.

-Today he is tuning and servicing pianos in Bloemfontein and in the surrounding towns in the Free State, Northern, and Eastern Cape, and ocasionally in Gauteng.
+Today he is tuning and servicing pianos in Kempton Park and all over the country , specifically in Gauteng, Free State, Northern, and Eastern Cape, and occasionally in KZN.

 Alternatively, simply click here to make an online booking!